SSU-NC-22/AirPost_Sink/README.md

 # AirPost_Sink

 AirPost sink node code.
-Collect sensor values from sensor nodes and send to Kafka producer server.
+Collect sensor values from sensor nodes(Station, Drone)and send to Kafka producer server.
 Based on **[ toiot-sink-node-driver](https://github.com/SSU-NC/toiot-sink-node-driver)**.
 Any computer can be sink node server, but make sure firewalls and ports opened.

 ## Guide